-In a future release, you may also be able to create licenses that can be assigned only to specific types of users.
+You can also create licenses that can be assigned only to specific types of users.
 For example, a license for internal Salesforce users with complete functionality, and a separate license for external Experience Cloud users with the same or limited functionality, for a lesser price.
 You can potentially recover revenue for products that were previously only contractually restricted.